-No, there is no direct saving functionality in the resulting web page.
+No, there is no direct saving functionality in the converted web form.

-However, since all of the fields are contained within a HTML-form, you can submit the form to a web server and store all of the field values in a file on the web server.
+However, all of the fields in the form are contained within a standard HTML form.
+You can submit the form with a POST to a web server and store all the field values in a file on the web server.

-If you do not want to build this solution yourself, SpreadsheetConverter for HTML has built-in submit support, called the Advanced Service.
+If you do not want to build this solution yourself, SpreadsheetConverter has built-in submit support.

 You can use our free or advanced service.